DockYard/ember-admin/README.md

 ### Backend ###

-EmberAdmin expects to access all of your models under an `admin/` namespaced API.
+EmberAdmin expects as a default to access all of your models under an `admin/` namespaced API.
 EmberAdmin will take the adapter for your model and append `admin` to the current namespace.
 So if your `Dog` model's URL is typically:
 `/api/dogs` EmberAdmin will try `/api/admin/dogs`.
 You will need to